dominikkaegi/testing-js-exercises/Readme.md

 3. Run the all the tests with `npm test`, to run only specific tests press `p` to apply the filter.
 You can also run the tests of an specfic exercise by running `npm run ex1`, `npm run ex2` etc.

+You can also run with the following command: `npm run exx 1`

-4. Start Solving the exercises by removing the `skip` from the test an implementing the test.
+1. Start Solving the exercises by removing the `skip` from the test an implementing the test.

 # Exercise 1